melissadaska/note-taker/README.md

 ## Description

-AS A small business owner
+AS A small business owner\s\s
-I WANT to be able to write and save notes
+I WANT to be able to write and save notes\s\s
-SO THAT I can organize my thoughts and keep track of tasks I need to complete.
+SO THAT I can organize my thoughts and keep track of tasks I need to complete.\s\s

 Here is a screenshot of the home page:
 ![Screenshot of home page](./public/assets/images/homepage.png)